estraughn/lab-agile-planning/README.md

 # Agile Planning Lab

 # Objective
-Create a kanban board to demonstrate a model of agile planning.
+Create a kanban board and user stories to prioritize the product backlog and demonstrate the process of agile planning.

 # Tools Used
 - Zenhub